MENUMENU

 Make Thanksgiving last by using the end of the turkey to make Grandma’s leftover turkey soup with this easy recipe.
 Tender barley makes it comfort food extraordinaire!

 I have been lucky enough to be able to snuggle up with a warm mug of this rich, aromatic soup for every week-after-Thanksgiving that I can think of.
-My mama takes possession of the turkey carcass as soon as the last piece of pie has been eaten.
+My mama takes possession of the turkey carcass as soon as the last piece of apple pie has been eaten.

 (Side note: I think this is the first and last time I have used the word “carcass” on my blog.)